gcedeno/Analysing_Airbnb_data_Seattle/README.md

 ## File Descriptions <a name="files"></a>

 There is 1 notebook available here to showcase work related to the above questions.
-The notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
+The notebook is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells were used to assist in walking through the process for individual steps.

 There are no additional files necessary to obtain the final results and answer the proposed business questions.